danhorst/danhorst.com/content/rum/cocktail-standards.md

 <span class="prefix">⑦</span>Cane AOC Martinique rhum agricole blanc
 <span class="prefix">⑧</span>Cane AOC Martinique rhum agricole vieux

-You can also use a Cane Coffe Still Aged Rhum like the Barbancourt 8 to a similar end.
+You can also use a Cane Coffe Still Aged Rhum, like the Barbancourt 8, to a similar end.

 [Tom at Beach Bar Bums][2] suggests using [Plantation Pineapple Rum Stiggns’ Fancy][3] and, although it flies in the face of tradition, it tastes good to me.